Onboarding

 Contains:

-You should always store applicationId and envelopeId so that you can query status and reconcile with other systems.
+You should always store applicationId and envelopeId so you can query status and reconcile with other systems.
 If you plan to use signingUrl, design your flow to handle the case where it is null and rely on email delivery as the primary mechanism.

 Subpages in this section

-The Onboarding section is structured as a set of task based pages.
+The Onboarding section is structured as a set of task-based pages.

 Submit Application